conrad-mukai/terraform-aws-lambda-alarm/README.md

 is desired then `logs:CreateLogGroup`, `logs:CreateLogStream`, and
 `logs:PutLogEvents` should be added to the role.

-Refer to the `example` directory to see a working invocation of this module.
+Refer to the `examples` directory to see a working invocation of this module.